Skip to main content

 Life‑threatening bleeding can happen anywhere.
 When it does, the people already on the scene are often the first to respond.

-American College of Surgeons Stop the Bleed Program (ACS STB) is a national haemorrhage control programme designed to equip the public with the skills to manage traumatic bleeding while waiting for emergency services.
+American College of Surgeons Stop the Bleed Program (ACS STB) is a national haemorrhage control programme designed to equip the public with the skills to manage catastrophic bleeding while waiting for emergency services.

-Stop the Bleed aims to reduce preventable harm from severe bleeding by supporting early action before emergency services arrive.
+Stop the Bleed aims to reduce preventable harm from severe bleeding by helping people to act quickly in an emergency.

 The programme focuses on building skills, confidence and preparedness beyond traditional emergency settings through locally delivered training.